snakuzzo/homeassistant-stack/README.md

 ## Warning

-Don't forget to portforward TCP ports 80 (to allow certificates autorenew) and HA external port
+Don't forget to portforward TCP ports 80 or 443 (to allow certificates autorenew) and HA external port